SanTheBomb/Server1/README.md

   Added some notes when booting in the console

 Note: It doesn't actually record the name field and the address field

-List of pages:

-(IP Here or localhost):8080

-(IP Here or localhost):8080/hello

-(IP Here or localhost):8080/form.html

-(IP Here or localhost):8080/form (/form.html leads here)

-Note: 8080 is not fixed, just modify some code to change it.